shuhanxu93/project_mtls/README.md

 ### 20180224

+Spend most of my time reading and understanding sklearn SVM today.

+Although I have some previous understanding of SVM from Professor Andrew Ng's Machine Learning coursera course, it not enough not appreciate the intricate details of SVM.
+Let me do a short recap of SVM.
+The mathematical formulation of SVM's cost function consist of an error term, i.e. how much the predicted y-value differs from the actual y-value, and an regularization term, i.e. the sum of squares of the weights.
+There are two parameters to adjust for a SVM running on a RBF kernal.
+The first is C which controls how much the error term contributes to the cost function with respect to the regularization term.
+The larger the value of C, the greater the contribution of the error term and hence, the higher tendency of the model towards overfitting or high variance.
+The second parameter is gamma which is specific to the RBF kernel.
+In Professor Ng's video, he used 1/(2sigma) instead but the idea is the same.
+The kernel gives us the similarity scores of an input vector with respect to each of the training example.
+In the case of a RBF kernel, the larger the value of gamma, the closer to a training example the input vector needs to be in order for the similarity score to be high.
+Hence in a way, the greater the value of gamma, the more complex the shape of the decision boundary and hence the greater the tendency for the model to overfit.

+However, there are still many inner workings of SVM that I do not yet understand.
+Unlike logistic regression or neural network, SVM does not calculate the probability of an example to belong to a class.
+Instead, SVM uses the score produced by the decision function to determine the class of an example.
+This decision function uses a subset of training examples (also known as support vectors) to calculate the score.
+This is only of the computational tricks SVM uses to speed up the calculation.
+Besides this, SVM can also implement an "one vs one" (OVO) approach  to mutlticlass classification.
+While the traditional "one vs rest" (OVR) approach trains n_class classifiers, the OVO trains <sup>n_class</sup>C<sub>2</sub> classifiers.

 Create a training sets called cas3_removed.txt which contains all the examples in cas3.3line.txt except sequences which contain 'B', 'X' and 'Z'.

 Training does not converge when I use all training examples with window_size = 17 and C = 1000.